Daneedw/PRTemplateExtension/README.md

 ### Cloning the Repository
 1. **Open Terminal or Command Prompt:**
-   - On Windows, open Command Prompt.
+   - On Windows, open Git Bash or Command Prompt.
 On macOS or Linux, open Terminal.

 2. **Clone the Repository:**
    - Run the following command: